jovianarts/LVSolutionBuilder/README.md

 	<ProjectPath>/C/Linux/Absolute/Path.lvproj</ProjectPath>
 ```
 </td></tr>
-<tr><td>AddPackedLib</td><td>Node that contains a path value to a pre-built PPL to be used during the specified build.
+<tr><td>AddPackedLib (Optional)</td><td>Node that contains a path value to a pre-built PPL to be used during the specified build.
 Multiple <i>AddPackedLib</i> tags can be listed in a file.
 Additionally and optionally, when a source Library is named differently than its PPL counterpart, and the Target under which to make this substitution can be listed.
 The following sub-token are supported:

 - `PATH=` Path to specify the path to the build PPL.
 This sub-token is required.
 - `NAME=` Name of the original library.
 This sub-token is optional.
 If no name is listed, the filename from the path will be used, minus the "p" in the extension. `ThisLib.lvlibp` will become `ThisLib.lvlib`.